 2.1 Application pre-requisite

-To start RabbitMQ on Docker, I am hoping that readers at present having the Docker up and running on their machine.
+To start RabbitMQ on Docker, I hope that readers at present have the Docker up and running on their machine.

 2.2 Pull the image